 The Administrative Core is responsible for the overall business administration and daily management of the NORC.

-The Human Assessment and Intervention: Diet and Physical Activity Sub-Core offers methodological resources and expertise to promote the science of diet and physical activity in the human population.
+The Clinical and Community Assessment and Intervention Core (formerly known as Human Assessment and Intervention Core): Behavioral Assessment Sub-Core offers methodological resources and expertise to promote the science of diet and physical activity in the human population.

-The Diet and Physical Activity Sub-Core’s expertise ensures that investigators use the latest methods for diet and physical activity assessment in their research studies, and allows them to utilize the infrastructure (personnel, software and equipment) that exists within the Core rather than create their own duplicate capacity.
+The Behavioral Assessment Sub-Core’s expertise ensures that investigators use the latest methods for diet and physical activity assessment in their research studies, and allows them to utilize the infrastructure (personnel, software and equipment) that exists within the Core rather than create their own duplicate capacity.
 [Learn more about services]

-The Metabolomics and Metabolic Molecular Phenotyping Core provides cutting edge metabolomics, biochemistry methods and molecular biology techniques for nutrition research.
+The Metabolomics and Exposome Core provides cutting edge metabolomics, biochemistry methods and molecular biology techniques for nutrition research.

-The Metabolomics and Metabolic Molecular Phenotyping Core offers cost-effective assays and facilitates the use of biomarkers in nutrition research.
+The Metabolomics and Exposome Core offers cost-effective assays and facilitates the use of biomarkers in nutrition research.
 Additionally, metabolomics, the profiling of the many small molecules in blood, urine or tissues, provides an opportunity for investigators to obtain a snapshot of metabolism.
 [Learn more about services]

-Human Assessment and Intervention: CHAI Sub-Core is a one-stop for investigators looking to add value to their research studies in the areas of technology, user inquiry, and graphic design.
+Clinical and Community Assessment and Intervention Core (formerly known as Human Assessment and Intervention): Intervention Core is a one-stop for investigators looking to add value to their research studies in the areas of technology, user inquiry, and graphic design.

-The CHAI (Connected Health Applications and Interventions) Sub-Core uses state-of-the-art technologies to facilitate the translation of traditional evidence-based interventions into effective web- and mobile-based interventions in nutrition and obesity.
+The Intervention Core (formerly known as CHAI – Connected Health Applications and Interventions) uses state-of-the-art technologies to facilitate the translation of traditional evidence-based interventions into effective web- and mobile-based interventions in nutrition and obesity.
 [Learn more about services]

 The Animal Metabolism Phenotyping Core provides contemporary phenotyping techniques for metabolism and energy balance in mouse models of nutrition and disease.